Kyle Tucker Player Props: Astros vs. Mariners

-Kyle Tucker -- .222 average over his past 10 games -- will be in action for the Houston Astros versus the Seattle Mariners, with Marco Gonzales on the hill, on May 6 at 9:40 PM ET.
+The Houston Astros and Kyle Tucker (.351 slugging percentage over his past 10 games, including one homer), battle starter Bryce Miller and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his most recent appearance, he collected two extra-base hits (3-for-4 with a double, a home run and two RBI) against the Mariners.
+In his most recent appearance, he went 1-for-3 with an RBI against the Mariners.

 Kyle Tucker Game Info & Props vs. the Mariners